goodluke1/FivemLocationSaver/README.md

 ✨ Features

-- Saves player coordinates automatically or manually
+- Saves player coordinates automatically

 - Loads the last known position when a player reconnects